 If you have warmer non-waterproof layers, you can save a few bucks by getting rain pants to put on top of them.
 Rain pants are generally cheaper than ski pants, and work just as well.
 They just won’t fit totally over your ski boots, but that’s not functionally important (just fashionably, if you really care).

 The reason you can’t just wear sweatpants is that if you fall, you get snow all over you.
 The snow hits your body, melts, and then you’re wet.
 And then you get cold.
 Basically everything you wear is to avoid getting cold or wet or both.
 But like I said at the beginning of the blog, I forgot my waterproof pants once and had to make due with Billy’s extra pair of sweatpants over the leggings I was already wearing.
 It wasn’t ideal, but it wasn’t the end of the world, either!

 “It’s winter, why on earth would I need sunglasses?”

 This was me (with plenty of eye rolling for effect) on my way to my first ski lesson.
 I stepped outside, looked up towards the mountain, and was promptly blinded.
 Fortunately, Copper had plenty of sunglasses to choose from that were all under $20 and not totally tragic looking.

 For the love of all that is holy, do not forget gloves!!
 And hand warmers and foot warmers.
 But you will be absolutely miserable if you don’t have gloves.
 Again, it’s ideal if these are waterproof, but not absolutely necessary.
-For some reason, I already had a pair of waterproof mittens laying around, but I’ve also gotten by with some pretty affordable North Face gloves.
+I happened to have waterproof mittens laying around (thank you, going to college in West Virginia) but I’ve made do without.